Göttingen Records 1931

 the sign to contact the Nelson Museum.
 He said he wouldn't be parting with it as one day it would be worth something.

-As the owner treasured it, and the sign was facing downwards, I had no fears for its safety.
+As the owner treasured it, and the sign was facing downwards, I had no fears for its immediate safety.

 Over the years I visted twice more.
 On the first occasion the new owner had removed the nail trough lid and